You have probably heard it mentioned before, but what is matched betting, is it legitimate and if it is, how much can you earn from it?

 How much money do you need to start matched betting?

 The more cash you have, the more potential you have to earn.
 However, a starting bank of around £50-60 is sufficient enough to start betting.
+This will allow you to start with the small offers and work your way up to the better ones.

 Go alone or get help?